Academic Research Team

 Katie is a PhD candidate in Wilfrid Laurier University’s Community Psychology program.
 Katie’s work looks at how marginalized – e.g. disabled, racialized, fat, queer – bodies are constructed and othered in various social contexts.
 Currently, Katie’s research is focused on using narrative and arts-based methods to understand the intergenerational effects of weight stigma.
 Katie is a queer, fat activist who resides in Kitchener, Ontario with their cat Zoey.

 Emily Cox (she/her)

-Emily is a first year Masters student in Community Psychology at Wilfrid Laurier University.
-Her research explores the positive mental health experiences of the LGBTQ2S+ community and the self-management strategies these individuals use to promote and maintain their mental health.
-She is passionate about public education and knowledge translation as a way of promoting safe and inclusive environments for LGBTQ2S+ individuals.
+Emily is a recent graduate of the Masters program in Community Psychology at Wilfrid Laurier University.
+Her research explored the well-being and community experiences of 2SLGBTQ+ newcomers and the self-management strategies these individuals use to promote and maintain their well-being.
+She is passionate about public education and knowledge translation as a way of promoting safe and inclusive environments for 2SLGBTQ+ individuals.
 In her spare time, Emily enjoys spending time with family and friends, crafting, and cuddling her pets.